varunsingh3000/Self-Driving-Car-Simulation-using-Genetic-Algorithm-in-Unity-3D/README.md

 A bunch of agents spawn at once in which many will crash however as the generation increases, the performance of the agents gets better as well.

 ![population of cars spawning](https://user-images.githubusercontent.com/64498789/91141841-a9392480-e6cd-11ea-807d-250cc66a00c9.jpg)

+This project was created as a fun project while exploring unity3d game engine and ml-agents.